780APM/780APM/README.md

 **`Digital Craftsman (Software Developer/Hardware Entheusiast/Linux User/Gamer)`**

 - 👋 Hi, I’m Morgan!
-I currently work as a full stack low code devloper using OutSystems.
+I have been a full stack developer for the past 2 years.
-- 👀 I have experince in High level and Low level programming, Python, SQL, DB, Azure and frontend work!
+- 👀 I have experince in High level and Low level programming, Python, SQL, DB, Azure, OutSyetems and frontend technologies!
-- 🌱 I’m currently learning Javascript and its application to Django, continuing my dev knowledge on Keras and Numpy.
+- 🌱 I’m currently learning Javascript, as well as Linux based systems, specifically custom Kernels.
 - 📫 How to reach me?
 Connect with me on Linkedin!

 ### 🧰 Languages and Tools